Axelpuff/hundredschools/descriptions/mencius/views/yangzhu/description.md

-Mencius saw Yang Zhu as going wrong, but precisely in the opposite direction of Mozi.
-Yang Zhu's unrestrained sanctioning of following one's nature is dangerous, as the sprouts of virtue require intentional care.
+Mencius implicitly agreed with Yang Zhu by treated human nature (*xing*) as something that can be known and discussed.
+However, he saw Yang Zhu as misguiding the people precisely in the opposite direction of Mozi.
+Yang Zhu's unrestrained sanctioning of following one's nature will lead to neglect of one's sprouts of goodness and disregard for social order.